Who are we?

 There are couple of other circumstances where we might collect or use your personal information not covered by the above:

-We generally carry out market research and analysis on our products and services and future developments, and when we do this we'll make sure that you can't be identified after your participation in the research has ended.
-Sometimes our third party market research providers may contact you by text or email (where you’ve provided this information) so you can provide feedback on our customer service or our services generally, if you want to.
+We generally carry out market research and analysis on our products and services, customer base and generally to see what we can improve in the future.
+To do this we, or our third party market research providers, may contact you by text or email so you can provide feedback on our customer service or our services generally, if you want to.
+This market research and analysis may also involve us sharing or obtaining personal information with companies that pull together information from multiple sources.
+When we can, we'll make sure that you can't be identified after your participation in the research has ended.

 We try to use dummy information to test our software but sometimes we have to use personal information.
 We’ll only do this where strictly necessary and in secure pre-production environments.